AdrianMolecule/inoculatingRobot/README.md

 # multiTargetMicroscopy
-An automated microscope that can monoitor multiple targets like for instance 10 Petri dishes
+An automated microscope that can monitor multiple targets like for instance 10 Petri dishes

 Project started during the Delft open hardware course called Open Hardware Academy